sheki/parse-blog/content/post/about_croatia.md

 partisan who manned the loud speaker.

+I highly recommend renting a scooter and driving to different beaches on Viz.

 The movie Mama Mia was shot on the Island of Viz.
 In the movie it is shown to be an island in Greece, but Croatia apparently is cheaper.